KBNLresearch/jp2totiff/doc/grok-installation.md

 # Grok build process and installation

 This note documents the build process for Grok (including all third-party libraries that are needed to support various input formats andv ICC profiles).
+Partially based on [Bill Comstock's notes](https://wiki.harvard.edu/confluence/display/DigitalImaging/Installing+OpenJPEG+on+Windows+10%2C+Linux%2C+and+MacOS).

 ## Target OS